-Leadership U is open to high school sophomores who live or attend school in Howard County.
+Leadership U is open to high school juniors who live or attend school in Howard County.
 Students may attend public or private schools.
 Home-schooled students are also welcome.
 To be considered, students must apply during their sophomore year.

-The program kicks off in July with daily sessions of team building and learning activities and continues with bi-monthly fall meetings.
+The program kicks off in July with daily team-building sessions and learning activities and continues with bi-monthly fall meetings.
 The Leadership U schedule works for many busy students, even those who have fall sports or other activities.
 Summer Week 2020 will be held Sunday, August 2 (beginning late afternoon) and run through Friday, August 7, 2020.

-Applications, reference forms, and tuition assistance forms are available online in January for current high school sophomores and are due no later than March 12, 2020.
+Applications, reference forms, and tuition assistance forms are available online for current high school sophomores and are due no later than March 12, 2020.
 Personal interviews will be scheduled after application submission and students will be notified of their acceptance in May.
 The program begins in the summer preceding the student’s junior year.

-If you enjoy working with high school students, and want to help a motivated group of students make an impact on their community, please consider getting involved with Leadership U. There are several ways that your time and interest will really make a difference.
+If you enjoy working with high school students and want to help a motivated group of students make an impact on their community, please consider getting involved with Leadership U.

 For information or to volunteer, contact Meg Ignacio at 410-730-4474 x115 or [email protected]

 As part of their leadership development, students work in teams and design their own community service projects.
 Adult mentors work closely with the teams, helping guide their efforts to produce valuable contributions to the community.
-Our teams of bright, energetic and dedicated teens meet twice a month on Sunday afternoons (from 2 – 4:30 pm) for 9 weeks, from August through December.
-Our teens are extremely bright, energetic and dedicated to learning about community service.
-Mentoring our students is an extremely rewarding experience.
+Our teams of bright, energetic and dedicated teens meet twice a month on Sunday afternoons (from 2 – 4:30 p.m.) for 9 weeks, from August through December.